awsdocs/aws-security-hub-user-guide/doc_source/securityhub-data-retention.md

 ## Member account is removed from an organization<a name="securityhub-effects-member-leaves-org"></a>

-When a member account is removed from an organization, the administrator account loses permission to view findings in the member account\.
+When a member account is removed from an organization, the Security Hub administrator account loses permission to view findings in the member account\.

 Security Hub continues to run in both accounts\.

-In the **Accounts** list for the administrator account, the account has a status of **Disassociated**\.
+In the **Accounts** list for the Security Hub administrator account, the account has a status of **Disassociated**\.

 ## Account is suspended<a name="securityhub-effects-account-suspended"></a>